angular/angular/modules/core/docs/01_templates.md

 ```

 The format is intentionally defined freely, so that developers of directives can build expressive microsyntax for
 their directives.
-Fallowing describes a more formal definition.
+Following describes a more formal definition.

 ```
 expression: ...                     // as defined in Expressions section